tock/tock/doc/Design.md

 Generally, the Tock kernel is structured into three layers:

 1. Chip-specific drivers: these typically live in a crate in the `chips` subdirectory, or an equivalent crate in an different repository (e.g. the Titan port is out of tree but its `h1b` create is the equivalent here).
 These drivers have implementations that are specific to the hardware of a particular microcontroller.
 Ideally, their implementation is fairly simple, and they merely adhere to a common interface (a HIL).
 That's not always the case, but that's the ideal.

 2. Chip-agnostic, portable, peripheral drivers and subsystems.
 These typically live in the `capsules` crate.
 These include things like virtual alarms and virtual I2C stack, as well as drivers for hardware peripherals not on the chip itself (e.g. sensors, radios, etc).
 These drivers typically rely on the chip-specific drivers through the HILs.

 3. System call drivers, also typically found in the `capsules` crate.
 These are the drivers that implement a particular part of the system call interfaces, and are often even more abstracted from the hardware than (2) - for example, the temperature sensor system call driver can use any temperature sensor, including several implemented as portable peripheral drivers.

    The system call interface is another point of standardization that can be implemented in various ways.
-So it’s perfectly reasonable to have several implementations of the same system call interface that use completely different hardware stacks, and therefore HILs and chip-specific drivers (e.g. a console driver that operates over USB might just be implemented as a different system call driver that implements the same system calls, rather than trying to fit USB into the UART HIL).
+So it is perfectly reasonable to have several implementations of the same system call interface that use completely different hardware stacks, and therefore HILs and chip-specific drivers (e.g. a console driver that operates over USB might just be implemented as a different system call driver that implements the same system calls, rather than trying to fit USB into the UART HIL).

 Because of their importance, the interfaces between these layers are a key part of Tock's design and implementation.
 These interfaces are called Tock's Hardware